openedx/open-edx-proposals/oeps/processes/oep-0055-project-maintainers.rst

 As a project we must acknowledge that maintenance is hard work, but work that must be done for the platform to be fit for use.
-The best way of ensuring this is to have a named person or persons who are responsible for getting the work done.
+The best way of ensuring this is to have a named person or persons who are responsible for getting the work done, a measurable definition of "well-maintained," and feedback looks to ensure accountability and continuous improvement of our processes.

 Specification
 =============